-If the Modified Version includes new front-matter sections or appendices that qualify as Secondary Sections and contain no material copied from the Document, you may at your option designate some or all of these sections as invariant.
-To do this, add their titles to the list of Invariant Sections in the Modified Version's license notice.
-These titles must be distinct from any other section titles.
+It the Modified Version in-cludes new front-matter sec-tions or appendices that qual-ify as Secondary Sections and contain no material copied from the Document, you may at your option designate some or all of these sections as in-variant.
+To do this, add their titles to the list of Invariant Sections in the Modified Ver sion's license notice.
+These ti tles must be distinct from any other section titles

-You may add a section Entitled "Endorsements", provided it contains nothing but endorsements of your Modified Version by various parties-for example, statements of peer review or that the text has been approved by an organization as the authoritative definition of a standard.
+You may add a section Entitled "Endorsements" Entitled "Endorsements" provided it contains nothing but endorsements of your Modified Version by various parties-for example, state-ments of peer review or that the text has been approved by an organization as the authoritative definition of a standard

-You may add a passage of up to five words as a Front-Cover Text, and a passage of up to 25 words as a Back-Cover Text, to the end of the list of Cover Texts in the L. Preserve all the Invariant Sections of the Document, un- Modified Version.
-Only one passage of Front-Cover Text and one of Back-Cover Text may be added by (or through arrangements made by) any one entity.
-If the Document already includes a cover text for the same cover, previously added by you or by arrangement made by the same entity you are acting on behalf of, you may not add another; but you may replace the old one, on explicit permission from the previous publisher that added the old one.
+You may add a passage of up to five words as a Front-Cover Text, and a passage of up to 25 words as a Back-Cover Text, to the end of the list of Cover Texts in the Modified Cover Texts in the Modified Version.
+Only one passage of Front-Cover Text and one of Back-Cover Text and one of Back-Cover Text may be added by (or through arrangements made by) any one entity.
+If the Document already includes a cover text for the same cover, previously added by you or by arrangement made by the same envir previously added by the same envir you may not add another; but you may replace the old one, on explicit permission from the previous publisher that added the old one.